 You should employ a weekly routine of regular foot maintenance as a part of your overall health regime.
 This should include a cursory and more detailed look at each and every toe on both feet.
 Examining your toes closely means that you should check for cuts around your nails as well as changes to the toenails.
 If you notice that your toenails have changed color, become thicker, are crumbling or powdery, have a lot of debris around them or are separating from the nail bed, you probably have a nail infection.

 Toenail rot is definitely not the end of the world, there are a lot of options to treat your nails.
 Of course, the best treatment is prevention, but sometimes these types of infections can come on quickly and we don t even notice them until they have affected several of our nails.
 By this time, the infection can spread to your other foot, and then you will have a serious problem on your hands.

 Preventing infection is the best treatment, but obviously, if you already have an infection, you will want to seek and use the best treatment available.
 This treatment needs to be very effective and work quickly to deal with the problem.

-If there is no pain associated with the fungus, then you may notice that you have toe nail rot.
-Of course, toe nail rot is not the correct term, it is called a fungal nail infection.
-Depending upon the severity as well as the extend of the infection, there are many treatment options, from prescription medications to topical ointments.
+If there is no pain associated with the fungus, then you may notice that you have toenail rot.
+Of course, toenail rot is not the correct term, it is called a fungal nail infection.
+Depending upon the severity as well as the extent of the infection, there are many treatment options, from prescription medications to topical ointments.